threedworld-mit/tdw/Documentation/lessons/3d_models/shapenet.md

   - Most of them are not photorealistic.
   - Some of them are corrupted or have features that make them unsuitable for TDW such as being a 2D quad.
   - Many of them have different "up" directions.
-  - ShapeNet models were often create at different canonical scales; for example, two ShapeNet that are ostensibly 1 cubic meter may be totally different sizes when added  to TDW.
+  - ShapeNet models were often created at different canonical scales; for example, two ShapeNet that are ostensibly 1 cubic meter may be totally different sizes when added  to TDW.
 - ShapeNet models are not hosted by default as TDW asset bundles.
 This is because of the reasons listed above (it would be extremely time-consuming for us to vet all of ShapeNet) and for potential licensing reasons.

 That said, you can generate your own ShapeNet asset bundles and host them locally.